X0rb1t/Cnetcat/README.md

 # Cnetcat 😾
-A perfect copy of the famous Netcat tool made in C.
+A perfect copy of the famous Netcat tool made in C 😾.